-- Stir until the sugar is dissolved.
-This is when the egg whites reach about 115 degrees.
+- Whisk until the sugar is dissolved and the egg whites reach 160 degrees.

-- Add in the sifted powdered sugar and mix until combined.
+- Swap out the whisk attachment for the paddle attachment.
+Add in the sifted powdered sugar and vanilla extract.
+Mix until combined.

 - The frosting should be thick and creamy.
 If it looks separated, keep mixing.
 It will come back together.